hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

  ![ggscatter1.1](../img/)

-Alternatively, we could color number of DE gene associated with each term (`overlap.size`).
+Alternatively, we could color number of DE genes associated with each term (`overlap.size`).

 ```r
 ggplot(bp_plot) +